 Fiafia: All guests are welcomed to Aganoa with an ancient, traditional Samoan feast/celebration called fiafia.
 During fiafia guests get to taste an array of every Samoan delicacy from palusami to underground oven-baked pig.

-Games: Take an afternoon off from the surf and entertain yourself with one of many games from bocce, to horseshoes, and croquet to table tennis and darts.
+Games: Take an afternoon off from the surf and entertain yourself with one of many games from bocce, to horseshoes, to table tennis and darts.

 Eco excursions: In comparison to the neighboring island of Upolu, much of Savai’i is undeveloped and the interior rainforests remain wild and virtually untouched.
 Aganoa offers hikes and eco-friendly guided tours through the rainforest or around Mt.
 Silisili.